LEEYJ1021/structural-signal-irrelevance/docs/METHODOLOGY_NOTES.md

 "confirms" in earlier internal drafts describing this analysis were replaced with "consistent with," "detected pattern," or "does not establish."

-`[affects: README §6.3, §6.6; language-only correction, no statistic changed]`
+`[affects: README §6.2.2, §6.4 (RQ2b); language-only correction, no statistic changed]`

 ### B6.
-The leave-one-type-out (H3) ranking reversed after a correction, and both passes are disclosed
+The leave-one-type-out sensitivity ranking reversed after a correction, and both passes are disclosed

 **Assumed:** an initial comparison of coefficient shifts across five campaign-type exclusions could be ranked directly by raw magnitude of shift.